idrisibrahimerten/Full-Stack-Developer-My-Html-Css-Works/README.md

 ### Overview
 This repository showcases my HTML and CSS projects as a Full Stack Developer.
 It contains responsive web page designs, layouts, and components that demonstrate modern web development practices.

-### Projects
-- **Portfolio Website** – A personal portfolio showcasing skills and projects.
-- **Landing Page** – A responsive landing page with hero section, features, and call-to-action.
-- **Blog Template** – A CSS-styled blog layout with grid and flexbox usage.
-- **E-commerce Product Page** – Product card designs and responsive grid layouts.

 ### Requirements
 - Modern web browser (Chrome, Firefox, Edge, Safari)
 - No external dependencies—pure HTML5 and CSS3